 Following numerous trials, British Airways has finally decided to push ahead with boarding in groups.
 The new process will go live on 12th December.

 Your boarding pass will now carry a group number.
-These are:

 Group 1 – BA Gold or oneworld equivalent, First Class passengers